FOCUS, SPONTANEITY, CREATIVITY...

 BASIC CAMP INFORMATION

-- Applications accepted from anyone over 21, serious about developing their professional documentary filmmaking abilities.
+- Applications will be accepted from anyone over 21, who is serious about developing their professional documentary filmmaking abilities.

-- Classes, workshops and screenings will be held at TwispWorks, a former Forest Service facility that’s been redeveloped into an innovative center for arts, agriculture, technology and education.
+- Classes, workshops and screenings have been held at TwispWorks, a former Forest Service facility that’s been redeveloped into an innovative center for arts, agriculture, technology and education.

-- Accommodations are walking distance from campus at the beautiful Methow Valley Inn, a large bed-and-breakfast with gorgeous gardens, just a block away from the river.
+- Accommodations: in past sessions we've stayed at the beautiful Methow Valley Inn, a large bed-and-breakfast with gorgeous gardens, just a block away from the river.

-- Great food: Our caterer will supply two meals per day of the best of what’s local, fresh, and delicious (with vegetarian/vegan options if desired).
+- Great food: Our amazing caterer, Cameron Green, supplies two meals per day of the best of what’s local, fresh, and delicious (with vegetarian/vegan options if desired).
 Breakfast and dinner are included in tuition.
 Campers will be responsible for their own lunches and can take advantage of a number of wonderful eating options nearby campus.

 Wild Mind Film Camp was a transformative experience, and has given me the confidence and skills to advance forward as an independent producer.
 This well-rounded intensive includes important lectures ranging from production to storytelling, and is paired with hands-on experience that results in the creation of your own documentary short.
 All four of the teachers bring different expertise to the table and are incredible filmmakers and instructors.
 For someone that is interested in taking their documentary skills to a new level, this experience cannot be missed.

 – 2012 Filmmaker Stefanie Malone, Seattle WA